xubingyue/avocadodb/Documentation/Books/HTTP/UserManagement/README.md

 HTTP Interface for User Management
 ==================================

-This is an introduction to ArangoDB's HTTP interface for managing users.
+This is an introduction to AvocadoDB's HTTP interface for managing users.

 The interface provides a simple means to add, update, and remove users.
 All users managed through this interface will be stored in the system collection